Birkbeck2/web-development/html-links-images-and-file-organization.md

 Things to notice:

 1. With every image, you should always include alternative text inside the `alt` attribute.
 This is so that screen readers and search engines can understand the content via a text description.
-2. You should include the `width` and `height` attributes to tell the browser how much space the image will take up, before it loads.
+2. You should include the `width` and `height` attributes to tell the browser how much space the image will take up, before it loads, in number of pixels.
 This prevents other content from jumping when the image loads.
 3. There is no closing tag on `img`, because this is a *self-closing* element.
 It does not wrap text but instead exists for the purpose of the things in the attributes.
 4. The value of the `src` attribute is not a complete path.
 This is because it is a relative path...